-- 5.10 If concerns are not resolved following Stage 1, or if the member of staff considers that the risk presented is above the threshold to use that stage of the procedure, the Department/School may inform the Head of Student Wellbeing and Inclusivity of their concern(s).
-The Head of Student Wellbeing and Inclusivity will then take steps to gain an understanding of relevant facts. - 5.11 We will write to you via email (to your University email address) to invite you to a meeting and inform you of the purpose of the meeting.
-You will normally be given at least 7 days' notice and will also be provided with any documents which will be considered and asked to provide any documentation that you may wish staff attending to consider within 48 hours prior to the meeting.
-Appendix 4 provides a stage 2 template letter for reference - 5.12 The purpose of a Support to Study meeting will be: - to make you aware of the nature of the concerns that have been raised; - to hear and consider your views and to identify what support needs are present; - to agree the best way to proceed and to map out a supportive plan; - to ensure that you are fully aware of the possible outcomes if risk remains.
+- 5.10 If concerns are not resolved following Stage one, or if the member of staff considers that the risk presented is above the threshold to use that stage of the procedure, the Department/School may inform the Study and Wellbeing Intervention Manager of their concern(s).
+The Study and Wellbeing Intervention Manager will then take steps to gain an understanding of relevant facts. - 5.11 We will write to you via email (to your university email address) to invite you to a meeting and inform you of the purpose of the meeting.
+You will normally be given at least seven working days' notice and will also be provided with any documents which will be considered, and you will be asked to provide any documentation that you may wish staff attending to consider within a minimum of two working days prior to the meeting.

+- 5.12 The purpose of a Support to Study meeting will be: - to make you aware of the nature of the concerns that have been raised - to hear and consider your views and to identify what support needs are present - to agree the best way to proceed and to map out a supportive plan - to ensure that you are fully aware of the possible outcomes if risk remains